farazahmedzai/calculatorsarcina11/CONTRIBUTING.md

 ---

-Thank you for contributing to the Romanian Pension Calculator!
-Your efforts help make pension planning more accessible and accurate for Romanian citizens.
+Thank you for contributing to Calculator Sarcina!
+Your efforts help make pregnancy and pension calculations more accessible and accurate for Romanian citizens.